 The University has built up a large range of resource material designed for research staff and students.
 Listed below are some examples of these documents.

-Visit the Researcher resource library to view our full catalogue.
+Visit the Researcher resources to view our full catalogue.

 The University’s Researcher Development Policy aims to: